Biden is canceling up to $10K in student loans, $20K for Pell Grant recipients

 About 43 million borrowers will benefit, and 20 million will have their debt completely canceled, according to a senior administration official.
 The White House said more than 60% of current federal student loan borrowers also received Pell Grants.

+According to the White House, Parent PLUS loans will also qualify for cancellation under the new policy.

-In order to benefit from this announcement, most borrowers will have to submit an application to verify their income.
+In order to benefit, though, most borrowers will have to submit an application to verify their income.
 The Education Department said nearly 8 million borrowers already have income information on file, and should qualify to have their debts canceled automatically.
 The department will announce further details on how borrowers can claim this relief in the weeks ahead.

 Some borrowers are celebrating, others hoped for more